timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2020-04-07:

 - Explore Unity a bit more as a tool
+- Save the "Turbo Boom!
+Track Segments prefabs" as a Unity package.
-- Create a race track of some form.
+- Create a new project, a simple track and add a racecar.
+- Recreate the Turbo Boom! driving physics

 ## NOTICE